MohammedSufyan316/ticketSellingApplication-MohammedSufyan316/README.md

->📌 Team project for SE 452, based on a fork of the CSC436 template by Ken-Yu-DePaul.
-Developed and customized by our group.
+>📌 Team project for SE 452, based on a private fork of the SE452 template by Ken-Yu-DePaul.
+Developed and customized by our group, Re-uploaded for visibility

 # Project ticketselling